Hempz Sugarcane & Papaya Herbal Body Moisturizer Review

 Review

-Results you may expect from using Hempz Sugarcane & Papaya Herbal Body Moisturizer:
+Does Hempz Sugarcane & Papaya Herbal Body Moisturizer Work?

-Highly moisturizing: Hempz Sugarcane & Papaya Herbal Body Moisturizer has a moisturizing rating of 6.9 out of 10.
+According to CreamScan analysis, Hempz Sugarcane & Papaya Herbal Body Moisturizer is highly moisturizing, with a moisturizing rating of 6.9 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈9.0%) and Propanediol (est. ≈6.0%), and a moderate occlusivity of 3.8 out of 10, mainly due to the high content of Butyrospermum Parkii (Shea) Butter (est. ≈3.0%) and Dimethicone (est. ≈2.5%).